Worse than Random? An Embarrassingly Simple Probing Evaluation of Large Multimodal Models in Medical VQA: Related Work

-The advancements in Large Multimodal Models (LMMs) have significantly enhanced the understanding and generation of medical content that integrates both visual and linguistic elements.
-Notable models include GPT-4V~\citep{OpenAI-GPT4V}, Gemini Pro~\citep{team2023gemini}, LLaVA~\citep{liu2023improved, liu2023visual}, and MiniGPT-v2~\citep{chen2023minigptv2}.
+\paragraph{Large Multimodal Models in the Medical Domain} The advancements in Large Multimodal Models (LMMs) have significantly enhanced the understanding and generation of medical content that integrates both visual and linguistic elements.
+Notable models include GPT-4o~\citep{openai2024gpt4ocard}, GPT-4V~\citep{OpenAI-GPT4V}, Gemini Pro~\citep{Reid2024Gemini1U}, LLaVA~\citep{Liu2023ImprovedBW, liu2024visual}, and MiniGPT-v2~\citep{Chen2023MiniGPTv2LL}.
 The scalability and exceptional performance of these large foundation models have driven their application in the biomedical field.

-Further progress has been made in fine-tuning general-domain LMMs for the biomedical field, resulting in specialized models like LLaVA-Med~\citep{li2023llavamed}, MedBLIP~\citep{chen2023medblip}, and Med-Flamingo~\citep{moor2023medflamingo}.
-Despite the promising results from these domain-specific LMMs, there is ongoing exploration into training smaller multimodal models to address specific clinical needs.
-For instance, models like LLaVA-RAD~\citep{chaves2024clinically} and CheXagent~\citep{chen2024CheXagent} have been developed for chest X-ray interpretation, aiming to bridge competency gaps in radiology tasks.
-As we move towards integrating these models into critical decision-making processes, it becomes imperative to assess their reliability in high-stakes environments like healthcare and medicine.
+Further progress has been made in fine-tuning general-domain LMMs for the biomedical field, resulting in specialized models like BiomedGPT~\citep{zhang2024biomedgpt}, LLaVA-Med~\citep{li2024llava}, Med-Flamingo~\citep{moor2023med}, MedBLIP~\citep{chen2024medblip}, RadFM~\citep{wu2023generalist} and MedVInT~\citep{zhang2023pmcvqa}.
+Despite the promising results from these domain-specific LMMs, ongoing exploration exists into training smaller multimodal models to address specific clinical needs.
+For instance, models like LLaVA-RAD~\citep{chaves2024training} and CheXagent~\citep{chen2024CheXagent} have been developed for chest X-ray interpretation, aiming to bridge competency gaps in radiology tasks.